lmckenzie99/lmckenzie99/README.md

 Welcome to my GitHub!
 I'm currently pursuing a B.S. in Computer Science at the University of Rhode Island (URI),
 where I also serve as a Teaching Assistant in the department.
+I am also an undergrad researcher with the AI Lab here at URI.

 ---